Joomla 3.x - 4.x Adım Adım Geçiş

 - Test again.

 - Remove the Joomla!
-3.10 site from the server within a couple of days unless you have edited your robots.txt file to block the search engine spiders.
+3.10 site from the server within a couple of days unless you have edited your robots.txt file to block the search engine spiders and disabled the Frontend of the site.

 - Remove all development sites you have been working with or keep them up-to-date if they are running a current version in order to ward off hack attempts on your server.